Celebrate St James’ Day & Get 10% Off Your Camino

 St James' Day Celebrations

 Many pilgrims on the Camino de Santiago aim to reach Santiago de Compostela on 25th July, St James Day.
 When St James’ Day falls on a Sunday, it is considered a ‘holy’ or ‘Xacobeo’ year.
 If you plan your Camino de Santiago in July and arrive in the city after the 15th of July, you should stay in Santiago for a few days to enjoy this unique festival.
-As the capital of Galicia, Santiago de Compostela attracts pilgrims and many Galicians on those dates.
+Santiago de Compostela attracts pilgrims and many Galicians on those dates as the capital of Galicia.

 St James Festival celebrations in Santiago combine religious and traditional elements with contemporary music, theatre, entertainment, and a wide range of cultural events filling the city’s old town and its main squares.

-From free concerts by important artists to traditional music and dance, visiting Santiago de Compostela in July will reveal a very unique and special side of the city, as well as a close insight into Galician culture.
+From free concerts by influential artists to traditional music and dance, visiting Santiago de Compostela in July will reveal the city’s unique and special side and give you a close insight into Galician culture.

 One of the most iconic events is the firework display on St James’ Day Eve.
 On 24th July at midnight, locals and visitors gather at the Praza do Obradoiro to enjoy the traditional fireworks and display projected on the facade of Santiago Cathedral.

-On July 25th, St James Day, Santiago Cathedral hosts its High Mass, usually attended by the king or a member of the Spanish Royal family, and one of the special dates when you can see the ‘Botafumeiro‘ in use.
+On July 25th, St James Day, Santiago Cathedral hosts its High Mass, usually attended by the king or a member of the Spanish Royal family.
+It is one of the noteworthy dates when you can see the ‘Botafumeiro‘ in use.
 On St James Day each year, many Galicians travel to Santiago to celebrate the Galician language and culture.

 The St James festival in Santiago de Compostela is officially closed with fireworks on 31st July.

-Read more about the Camino de Santiago, and make sure also to check out our various Camino routes.
+Read more about the Camino de Santiago and check out our various Camino de Santiago routes.
 If you have any questions or would like help planning your own Camino, please don’t hesitate to contact us.

 Leave a Comment